To create a production:

 Downloading your production

-To download your production, on the New Production page, click Create.
+To download your production, on the Productions page, click Download.
 When the production is complete, a folder in a ZIP file named VOL0001 will be created (unless there are multiple volumes, or the starting volume title has been changed).
 Within this folder, each document produced will have three versions, one within each of the following sub-folders:

 - DOCS (PDF images) or IMAGES (TIFF or JPEG images)